 Don’t leave yourself without cover!

-SMP Healthcare treat their individual clients in the same way as we do our group clients.
+Ascend Health treats its individual clients in the same way as group clients.
 We are here to help ensure you are aware of your options.
 There are no charges for our services and we would like all of our clients to know exactly what is available to them.
 If you would like us to help you transfer from a group to an individual policy, give us a call or email us and one of our expert advisers will be happy to help you.